Germany: Far-right AfD, Elon Musk share complex relationship – DW – 03/16/2024

 Sabotage forced production to stop for a week

 All of the organizations in Grünheide have distanced themselves from the act of sabotage that took place earlier this month, when a far-left group calling itself the Vulkangruppe ("Volcano Group") set fire to an electricity pylon a few kilometers away.
-The sabotage knocked out the power supply to the factory, as well as a few hundred nearby homes.
-The factory was forced to halt production for a week.
+The sabotage knocked out the power supply to the factory, as well as a few hundred nearby homes, and production was forced to halt for a week.

-The attack dampened local support for the forest camp for a while.

 "What motivates me is frustration," said Max.
 "Growing up in the climate crisis, and seeing all these deadlines and seeing them be pushed back time and time again, all these steps not being taken to protect our environment.
 And I have this sense that I don't know what else to do other than use my physical body to try to protect the water here and the forest that's on top of it."

-The whole situation has stirred up a hornets' nest in the Grünheide district council, which has to decide whether to permit the extension.
-Ultimately, however, the state or even the federal governments could intervene.
+The whole situation has stirred up a hornets' nest in the Grünheide district council, which has to decide whether to permit the extension, though ultimately the state or even the federal governments could intervene.

 Grünheide Mayor Arne Christiani, an independent who has been in office for more than 20 years, could soon be ousted by the rest of the council.
 He is in favor of the factory extension, even though a nonbinding vote in February found that over 60% of local residents were against it.